seveneleven711thanks39/llm-assisted_citation_screening/README.md

 ## Data availability

-The datasets used and analyzed in our study are stored in the repository.
+The datasets used and analyzed in our study are stored in the repository (CQ1_data.csv, CQ2_data.csv, CQ3_data.csv, CQ4_data.csv, CQ5_data.csv, and reference_standard.xlsx).
 Each file is locked with a passcode.
 We can share the passcode to confirm the reproducibility of the result or to conduct the further research upon the request.

 ## Contributing